Yuxin-Qiao/Yuxin-Qiao/README.md

 # Yuxin Qiao

-Software engineer focused on **Java backend, AI applications, and developer tools**.
+Software engineer focused on **AI applications, and developer tools**.

 I build practical systems that make developer workflows easier to automate, debug, and trust.